Anwar041/odin-recipes/README.md

 Development.
 I also learn how to work more with Git and GITHUB.

 End of project, what have i learned after completing the project?
+I realized that i still have to work with GITHUB and git.
+I had troubles at the beginning finding out when and what i should commit but after a while i think i made it work.
+I don't know if what i did was right but i'll find out in the future.